 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name McGammon has undergone many spelling variations

 , including Hammond, Hammon, Hammons, Hamon, Hamond and others.

 Early Notables of the McGammon family (pre 1700)

 Notables of the family at this time include Matthew Hammond (died 1579) Unitarian ploughwright from Hetherset, Norfolk

 , who was executed for his beliefs; Thomas Hammond (c.

-1600-1658), an officer in the New Model Army and a regicide; Henry Hammond (1605-1660), an English churchman; Thomas Hammond (1630-1681), an English-born merchant and landowner...
-Another 67 words (5 lines of text) are included under the topic Early McGammon Notables in all our PDF Extended History products and printed products wherever possible.
+1600-1658), an officer in the New Model Army and a regicide; Henry Hammond (1605-1660), an English churchman; Thomas Hammond (1630-1681), an English-born merchant and landowner who settled in Norway, father of Sara Hammond...
+Another 59 words (4 lines of text) are included under the topic Early McGammon Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McGammon family to Ireland

 Some of the McGammon family moved to Ireland